steven-tan/millennials-to-snake-people/README.md

-# Millennials to Snake People
+# Millennials to Snake People Pure

 Browser extension that reveals the *real* truth behind Millennials.